dnnxl/dnnxl.github.io/_posts/2026-01-01-Graph_Machine_Learning.md

 ## What Are Graphs?

-Graphs are a fundamental mathematical structure for representing **complex systems**.
+Definition: Graphs are a fundamental mathematical structure for representing **complex systems**.
 At their core, a graph is composed of a set of entities, called **nodes** (or *vertices*), and a set of **edges** that encode relationships between them.
 Unlike representations that focus solely on individual entities, graphs explicitly model the **interactions, dependencies, and structure** of a system.

 <div class="row mt-3">
   <div class="col-12 mt-3 mt-md-0">